Custom Leather Patches Los Angeles

 Your logo is simple.
 You want a high-end, retail aesthetic.
 You care about texture.

 You need specific brand colors (Coke Red, Best Buy Blue).
 Leather is brown.
 You can’t dye a laser burn.
 Also, if your design has 50 different elements, leather will look muddy.
 The thread holds tiny details better than a stamp.
+If you need vibrant matching, Custom Embroidered Patches are the standard for color accuracy.

 Care Instructions for Leather Patches